Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 verifyTable     1.2.3       1.0 beta 2
 ============    ==========  ============

-The above example first opens a page and then **asserts** that the correct page is loaded by comparing the title with the expected value.
-Only if this passes will the following command run and **verify** that the text is present in the expected location.
-The test case then **asserts** the first column in the second row of the first table contains the expected value, and only if this passed will the remaining cells in that row be **verified**.
+The above example first opens a page and then "asserts" that the correct page is loaded by comparing the title with the expected value.
+Only if this passes will the following command run and "verify" that the text is present in the expected location.
+The test case then "asserts" the first column in the second row of the first table contains the expected value, and only if this passed will the remaining cells in that row be "verified".

 verifyTextPresent